Indoor Digital Menu Boards: How They Work

 Content synchronization across several screens

-The content shown on indoor menu boards is also customized automatically, depending on the time and day of the week.
-The aim is to adjust the products on offer for different consumption occasions.
-A digital menu board combined with Navori QL software can also manage promotion dates automatically, i.e. activate a product on the day it is being promoted and then deactivate it.
+We also automatically customize the content on indoor menu boards based on the time of day and the day of the week.
+This approach aims to tailor the products on offer to suit different eating occasions.
+By using a digital menu board with Navori QL software, we can even automate the management of promotion dates.
+This means we can activate a product promotion on the day it’s scheduled and deactivate it afterward.

 Using computer vision to improve staff performances and customer experience